EveryOneIsGross/scratchTHOUGHTS/README.md

-# 🤘// welcome to my homepage //🤘
+# 🤘// welcome to my ideascape //🤘

->>>> my personal overflow extendedmind scratchdisk for lazily copypasting into agents and self() 💅🧠📎
+>>>> my personal overflow extended-mind scratchdisk for lazily copypasting into agents and self() 💅🧠📎

 ---
 201123